8 common interview questions with example answers

 What are your salary expectations for this role?

-Possibly one of the most challenging questions to answer during any interview, knowing how to negotiate your salary is always worth the stress and effort.
+This is possibly the most challenging question in any interview, but knowing how to negotiate your salary is worth the stress and effort.

-• You’ll immediately get shut down if you ask for a salary outside of the expected range
+- You’ll get shut down for asking outside the expected range

-With this in mind, one of the best ways to address this question is by providing a salary range.
-The low end should be a number you are OK with and the upper limit your stretch goal.
+One of the best ways to handle it is to give a salary range.
+The low end should be a number you’re OK with; the upper limit, your stretch goal.
+That way, landing in the middle—which often happens—still leaves you happy.

 Sample answer